 Use the Security & SSL panel to customize your settings, and follow this guide to learn how to ensure a secure connection throughout your site.

-Note: If you're currently using a third-party SSL provider, like CloudFlare, you can switch to Squarespace's certificate.
+Tip: If you use a third-party SSL provider, like CloudFlare, you can switch to Squarespace's certificate.
 See the FAQ below for details.

 Note: We don’t offer the ability to install custom SSL certificates at this time.